-Policy 15: Leicester Urban Fringe
+Policy CS15: Leicester Principal Urban Area

-Development within and adjacent to the Leicester Urban Fringe settlements will be appropriate in scale and type in relation to existing communities, safeguards the identity of the communities of Scraptoft, Thurnby and Bushby and does not undermine regeneration and development objectives in neighbouring Leicester City and Oadby and Wigston Borough.
+Development within or adjoining the built up parts of Scraptoft, Thurnby and Bushby will be of a scale and type that will safeguard their identity, and not undermine the regeneration and development objectives of Leicester City and of Oadby and Wigston.

-350 dwellings will be provided on land within or adjoining Scraptoft, Thurnby and Bushby.
-Of this development, at least 40% or 140 will be affordable housing provided in a mix of social rent and intermediate tenures to meet the housing needs of the area.
-Locations for development in the Leicester Urban Fringe will be set out in the Allocations DPD.

-Transport interventions delivered in association with additional development in and around the Leicester Urban Fringe will focus on providing improved local links within the existing urban area for bus services, walking, cycling, and the effects of traffic generation on key junctions and corridors e.g Station Lane and the A47.

-New retail development within Scraptoft, Thurnby and Bushby will only be granted planning permission where such proposals support the viability of existing local retail centres and serve the everyday convenience shopping and service needs of the residents of Scraptoft, Thurnby and Bushby.
-Proposals of a greater scale, which could adversely affect the retail function of the District Centre at Oadby or the Local Centres of Downing Drive, Evington village, Thurncourt Road, Humberstone Road and Hamilton, will be resisted.

-The following green assets are key priorities for the District.
-Working with partners, the potential of these corridors/strategic areas to contribute to the aims of the wider Green Infrastructure network around the Leicester Urban Fringe will be supported:

-- Sence strategic river corridor;

-- Dismantled railway lines;

-- Cycle routes, Right of Ways and Greenways;
+- a) Transport interventions delivered in association with additional development in and around the Leicester Principal Urban Area will focus on providing improved local links within the existing urban area for bus services, walking, cycling, and the effects of traffic generation on key junctions and corridors e.g Station Lane and the A47. - b) New retail development within Scraptoft, Thurnby and Bushby will only be granted planning permission where such proposals support the viability of existing local retail centres and serve the everyday convenience shopping and service needs of the residents of Scraptoft, Thurnby and Bushby.
+Proposals of a greater scale, which could adversely affect the retail function of the District Centre at Oadby or the Local Centres of Downing Drive, Evington village, Thurncourt Road, Humberstone Road and Hamilton, will be resisted. - c) The following green assets are key priorities for the District.
+Working with partners, the potential of these corridors/strategic areas to contribute to the aims of the wider Green Infrastructure network around the Leicester Principal Urban Area will be supported: - Sence strategic river corridor; - Dismantled railway lines; - Cycle routes, Right of Ways and Greenways; - d) The principle of Green Wedges in the Leicester PUA will be maintained.
 Green Wedges have been identified as the Leicester/Scraptoft Green Wedge to the north of Scraptoft, and the Thurnby/Leicester/Oadby Green Wedge to the south and west of Thurnby.
 The latter is part of a more extensive Green Wedge which extends out from Leicester City and Oadby and Wigston Borough.
-These Green Wedges contribute to the aims of:

-- Preventing the merging of settlements;

-- Providing access from urban areas into green spaces/ countryside; and

-- Providing recreational opportunities.

-A detailed review of Green Wedge boundaries will take place as part of the Allocations DPD.

-A separation area will be maintained to the east of Station Lane and south of Covert Lane, to ensure the retention of identity of the Leicester Urban Fringe settlements and prevent coalescence between the villages of Scraptoft and Thurnby / Bushby.
+These Green Wedges contribute to the aims of: - i) Preventing the merging of settlements; - ii) Guiding development form; - iii) Providing access from urban areas into green spaces/ countryside; and - iv) Providing recreational opportunities. - e) The principle of a separation area will be maintained to the east of Station Lane and south of Covert Lane, to ensure the retention of identity of the Leicester Urban Fringe settlements and prevent coalescence between the villages of Scraptoft and Thurnby / Bushby.
 Support will be given for proposals in this area which protect and enhance the natural green space, improve accessibility through the provision of walking and cycling routes and leisure activities, and promote biodiversity.